groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/MVVM.md

 There exist many available DI solutions for Swift, but this guide focuses on the one that is built-in with SwiftUI: **the SwiftUI environment**.
 Please refer to the [SwiftUI documentation](https://developer.apple.com/documentation/swiftui/environment) to learn more about the environment.

-The SwifUI environment has great developer ergonomics.
+The SwiftUI environment has great developer ergonomics.
 For example, it is easy to configure previews:

 ```swift
 struct MyView_Previews: PreviewProvider {